bentiedt/rtspclient/README.md

 streams with the option of parsing out individual JPG frames from the raw data while restoring UDP support, keep alives, and authentication from yellowstone **

-RtspClient is a high-level library for receiving data from RTSP/RTP.
-It currently only supports RTSP/RTP over TCP MJPEG.
+RtspClient is a high-level library for receiving data from RTSP/RTP with support for MJPEG and JPEG frame decoding.
-It's probably easy enough to implement other RFC specs but I have no need for myself.

 RtspClient is written with ES6 and works fine with node 7.1.0 but should work with 6.9.1